andrew/ultimate-awesome/README.md

 - [Awesome-LLMs-on-device](https://github.com/NexaAI/Awesome-LLMs-on-device) - Awesome LLMs on Device: A Comprehensive Survey.
 - [Inspire](https://github.com/NoahBuscher/Inspire) - Collection of frontend dev and web design links :bulb:.
 - [Awesome-RL-based-Reasoning-MLLMs](https://github.com/Sun-Haoyuan23/Awesome-RL-based-Reasoning-MLLMs) - This repository provides valuable reference for researchers in the field of multimodality, please start your exploratory travel in RL-based Reasoning MLLMs!.
+- [awesome-spring](https://github.com/ThomasVitale/awesome-spring) - A curated list of awesome books, tutorials, courses, and resources for the Spring framework ecosystem.
 - [awesome-gbadev](https://github.com/gbadev-org/awesome-gbadev) - A curated list of Game Boy Advance development resources.
 - [Awesome-Design-Tokens](https://github.com/sturobson/Awesome-Design-Tokens) - A list of resources on all things to do with Design Tokens.
-- [awesome-spring](https://github.com/ThomasVitale/awesome-spring) - A curated list of awesome books, tutorials, courses, and resources for the Spring framework ecosystem.
+- [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
 - [awesome-sveltekit](https://github.com/janosh/awesome-sveltekit) - Awesome examples of SvelteKit in the wild.
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
 - [awesome-flexbox](https://github.com/afonsopacifer/awesome-flexbox) - :eyeglasses: A curated list of CSS Flexible Box Layout Module or only Flexbox.